EBolle/Data-Warehouse-in-the-Cloud/README.md

 ```

 ### Instructions

+instructions on setting up a cluster and opening a port.

 Before you can run the notebook and scripts, there are a few things you need to do:
 - create and activate a virtual environment